Mario-SO/Proyecto-0xb374/README.md

 # proyecto-0xb374

-This README outlines the details of collaborating on this Ember application.
+This README outlines the details of collaborating on this Ember application but you can just clone it and modify to your liking to start using it.

-A short introduction of this app could easily go here.
+This proyect intention is to serve as a simple boilerplate webpage to easily upload your Podcast episodes just by modifying a couple of lines of code.

 ## Prerequisites